How To... - Crafting ideas - Finishing Techniques

 Wood sanding

 Sandblasting is used in the cleaning, polishing and structuring of various materials, from those used in dentistry to concrete, stainless steel or plastic.
 It is also used for wood structuring and even to create art objects.
-The process involves the abrasive material, the air or water jet that drives the material and the machine that makes it all possible.
-In order for the wood not to suffer, the quality and aggressiveness of the abrasive material, the pressure used, the distance from the gun to the object and the interaction between all these must be taken into account.
+The process involves the abrasive, the air or water jet that drives the material and the machine that makes it all possible.
+For the wood not to be harmed, the quality and aggressiveness of the abrasive material, the pressure used, the distance from the gun to the object and the interaction between all of these must be taken into account.
 Also, as a process that can generate waste and affect air quality by loading it with very fine particles, choosing natural materials and methods that are as environmentally friendly as possible is also important.

 The first material used in the blasting process was sand.
-In the meantime, things have evolved, the materials used have diversified and are used more and more in a targeted way.
-We now find as abrasive material glass, ceramic or plastic beads, normal or stainless corundum, grit from metallurgical or glass slag, silicon carbide, sodium bicarbonate, salt, vegetable granules.
-The main difference between them is the hardness set according to the Mohs scale which measures the ability of materials to scratch and be scratched.
+In the meantime, things have evolved, the materials used have diversified and are being used more and more targeted.
+Now we find as abrasive material glass, ceramic or plastic beads, normal or stainless corundum, glass or metallurgical slag grit, silicon carbide, sodium bicarbonate, salt, vegetable granules.
+The main difference between them is the hardness set according to Mohs scale which measures the ability of materials to scratch and be scratched.

-For wood, materials that are higher than 10 on the Mohs scale should not be used, and this includes baking soda, glass, ceramic or plastic beads, granulated pumice stone, vegetable granules (walnut, corn).
-Bicarbonate is preferred because it does not destroy wood, is non-toxic, 100% environmentally friendly, water soluble (the resulting solution can be discharged into the sewer) and can be used with an air blaster.
+For wood, do not use materials that are greater than 10 on the Mohs scale, including baking soda, glass, ceramic or plastic beads, granulated pumice, vegetable granules (walnut, corn).
+Bicarbonate is preferred because it does not damage wood, is non-toxic, environmentally 100% 100% friendly, water soluble (the resulting solution can be discharged into the sewer) and can be used with a compressed air blasting machine.

-An increasingly used material lately is dry ice or dry ice.
-Use alone or in combination with other abrasives.
-Special machines are needed for such blasting, machines that generate ice particles.
-If less aggressive blasting is needed, machines can be equipped with systems that break up the ice particles, making them smaller and less aggressive.
+An increasingly popular material these days is dry or dry ice.
+Used alone or in combination with other abrasives.
+Special machines are needed for such blasting, machines that generate the ice particles.
+If less aggressive blasting is needed, machines can be fitted with systems that break the ice granules making them smaller and less aggressive.

-The most commonly used machines for sandblasting are those with compressed air.
-The pressure required is between 2 and 7 bars.
+The most commonly used sandblasting machines are compressed air machines.
+The pressure required is between 2 and 7 bar.
 There are also blasting machines that use dry steam or water.
-They have the advantage of greatly reducing the concentration of dust in the air, and the resulting waste is also reduced.
+These have the advantage that they greatly reduce the concentration of dust in the air and the resulting waste is also reduced.
 However, care must be taken when using them on wood as water can cause problems for the wood.
-The distance from the gun to the object also influences the quality of the blasting.
-By varying the distance and pressure, the best combination can be found to achieve the desired blasting result.
+The distance from the gun to the object also influences the sanding quality.
+By varying the distance and pressure, the best combination can be found to achieve the desired sanding result.

 wood cleaning by sandblasting